Anthony Coombs (Canadian football)

-Anthony Coombs (born October 26, 1992) is a professional Canadian football wide receiver who is a free agent.
-He most recently played for the Ottawa Redblacks of the Canadian Football League (CFL).
+Anthony Coombs (born October 26, 1992) is a Canadian former professional football wide receiver who played in the Canadian Football League (CFL).
 He played Canadian Interuniversity Sport (CIS) football with the Manitoba Bisons.

 Professional career

 Toronto Argonauts

-In the CFL's Amateur Scouting Bureau final rankings, Coombs was ranked eighth best of the players eligible in the 2014 CFL Draft.
+In the CFL's Amateur Scouting Bureau final rankings, Coombs was ranked eighth best of the players eligible in the 2014 CFL draft.
 He was then drafted third overall by the Toronto Argonauts and signed with the team on May 27, 2014.

 In his first three seasons, Coombs was mostly used as a backup or rotational player behind starting tailback Curtis Steele and later Brandon Whitaker.

 In Coombs' fourth season in the league, and first under new head coach Marc Trestman, his role in the offense expanded greatly; averaging 5.2 receptions per game.
 On August 22, mid-way through the season, it was announced that Coombs would have to undergo shoulder surgery.
 At the time, Trestman said he was hopeful Coombs could return to action before the end of the season.
 Indeed he did, as he played in the last game of the regular season on November 4, 2017, recording two catches for 31 yards.
 In the East Final against the Saskatchewan Roughriders, Coombs had a team-leading nine receptions for 77 yards and one carry for three yards.
 He dressed in the 105th Grey Cup game, but did not record any stats as his team went on to win the Grey Cup championship over the Calgary Stampeders.

 Coombs began the 2018 Toronto Argonauts season on the one-game injured list before being transferred to the six-game injured list as he recovered from an ankle injury.
 Coombs played in only two games in 2018 as he struggled to stay healthy.
 Following the season, he was re-signed by the Argos to a one-year contract.
 However, he was released during 2019 training camp on June 5, 2019.